01 Getting Started

 08 Create a Dependent Picklist

-In a dependent picklist, the available choices in the second picklist are dynamically filtered based on the option the user selected in the first picklist.
+In a dependent picklist, the choices in the second are dynamically filtered based on the option the user selected in the first picklist.
 This filtering helps to ensure that users can only choose valid and relevant options in the second picklist based on their initial selection in the first picklist.

 1. Add two drop-down input elements.